 - Base salary or, in the case of executive officers based in India, fixed compensation;

-- Cash bonus or variable incentive;
+- · Cash bonus or variable incentive;

-- · Equity incentive grants of RSUs;
+- Equity incentive grants of restricted share units ("RSUs");

 - · Other benefits and perquisites; and

 - Severance benefits.

 The following is a discussion of our considerations in determining each of the compensation components for our executive officers.